Skip to main content

 • Existing VMs won't be affected (unless they've never been booted after the first time you installed certificates to the pool).

-• Either let the OS update the dbx in your existing VMs (Windows does that and we are not aware of other OSes that do it), clear the VM certificates so that it gets the latest ones known from the pool at the next boot, or update manually.
+• Either let the OS update the dbx in your existing VMs (Windows does that), or update manually.

 VMs that won't boot due to a revoked certificate